Choosing the Right Franchise: A Comprehensive Guide

 Owning a franchise can be costly.
 Be clear on:

-Ongoing royalties and marketing fees: Typically a % of turnover
+Ongoing royalties and marketing fees: Typically a percentage of turnover.

 Ask your accountant to review the franchisor’s financials and provide cash-flow projections based on realistic assumptions.